michi-gato/libraryblorg/snguyen_cv.md

-Greetings, thank you for visiting my CV.
-Here's a list of _professional_ activities that I've done throughout my life that have lead me to where I am today.
+Greetings, you've found a **SARAH NGUYEN** list.
+Here are the library-related activities I've experienced throughout my life that lead me to where I am today.

-## SARAH NGUYEN

 ### CURRENT POSITIONS

-#### Research Scientist, Git for NYU Libraries in NYC
+#### Git Research Scientist for NYU Libraries in NYC
 (April 2019—Present)
 * Researcher for the Sloan grant-funded project: [Investigating & Archiving the Scholarly Git Experience](https://investigating-archiving-git.gitlab.io/)
 * Writing and conducting quantiative and qualitative research methods to gather data and understand the scholarly git experience.